Baked Chicken Parmesan Meatballs

 These are excellent for meal prep.

-To freeze, store cooked meatballs without cheese for up to 3 months.
-Add sauce and cheese when reheating.
+To freeze, store the cooked meatballs without cheese for up to 3 months.
+Add sauce and mozzarella when reheating.
+You can also freeze the raw rolled meatballs and bake from frozen, adding a few extra minutes.

 Baked Chicken Parmesan Meatballs